robertlb4/ds201/README.md

 # Data_Science
-Repository for student material as a part of the 3 part Softstack Factory Data Science Course.
+Repository of student material as part of the 3-part Softstack Factory, Data Science Course.